Changing your mind about something you've bought

-The cooling-off period starts as soon as you receive your order, and there doesn’t need to be anything wrong with the item for you to get a refund.
+The cooling-off period starts the day after you receive your order, and there doesn’t need to be anything wrong with the item for you to get a refund.

 If you paid for standard delivery when you bought something, the seller has to refund this if you return it.
 If you chose a more expensive delivery option, you'll have to pay the difference.

 Some items don’t have a cooling-off period.
 You won’t get a cooling-off period when you buy: